Agnimitra Paul

-Agnimitra Paul is an Indian fashion designer turned politician who serves as the Member of the West Bengal Legislative Assembly from Asansol South and as the President of the West Bengal unit of BJP Mahila Morcha.
+Agnimitra Paul (née Roy; born 25 November 1974) is an Indian fashion designer and politician who serves as the Member of the West Bengal Legislative Assembly from Asansol Dakshin.
+She also served as the President of the West Bengal unit of BJP Mahila Morcha.
 Prior to entering politics she was a Kolkata-based fashion designer.

 Personal life

-Agnimitra Paul was born into a family of doctors and academicians.
+Paul was born into a family of doctors and academics.
 Her father Dr. Ashok Roy is a paediatrician in Asansol.
-She completed her schooling from Loreto Convent and Asansol Girls' College She completed her bachelor's degree in Botany (Honours) in Banwarilal Bhalotia College.
+She completed her schooling from Loreto Convent and Asansol Girls' College.
+She completed her bachelor's degree in botany (Honours) in Banwarilal Bhalotia College.

 She is married to Partho Paul, an entrepreneur.
 They have two children.

 Career in fashion

 Paul as a fashion designer, designed clothes for several Bollywood films such as Koi Mere Dil Se Pooche and Via Darjeeling.

-She has designed costumes and personal wardrobes for Sridevi, Esha Deol, Mithun Chakraborthy, Shonal Rawat, Kay Kay Menon, Sonali Kulkarni, Vinay Pathak and Parvin Dabas.
+She has designed costumes and personal wardrobes for Mithun Chakraborthy, Sridevi, Esha Deol, Shonal Rawat, Kay Kay Menon, Sonali Kulkarni, Vinay Pathak and Parvin Dabas.

 She started her own fashion label "Inga" across many cities in India.
 Paul also designed for the Lakme Fashion Week Summer/Resort 2013.

 Former US Secretary of State Hillary Clinton was presented with shawls and blankets that Paul designed.

 Political career

-Paul joined the Bharatiya Janata Party in March 2019.
+Paul joined the Bharatiya Janata Party on 23 March 2019.

 In 2020, Paul became the BJP Mahila Morcha president of West Bengal succeeding Locket Chatterjee.
 As the BJP Mahila Morcha president, she organised self-defence training workshop called "Uma" for women across 23 districts in the state.

 She defeated TMC's Saayoni Ghosh in the 2021 West Bengal Legislative Assembly election from Asansol Dakshin Vidhan Sabha.

+Paul contested in the 2022 Lok Sabha by-elections from the Asansol constituency but lost to actor-politician Shatrughan Sinha.
+Later she contested in the 2024 Indian general election in West Bengal from Medinipur constituency but lost to actor-politican June Malia.